S-MORA/blog_platform/README.md

 Ruby
 Javascript
-Masonary.js
+Masonary.js for placing posts in optimal position based on available vertical space.
-Bootstrap
+Bootstrap for the carousel
-Sinatra as the backend framework
+Sinatra as the backend framework to allow CRUD for posts/images
-PostgreSQL/Active Record
+PostgreSQL/Active Record to store posts/images

 Designed User Interface in Sketch